 Historically, they have been a great little bookie who are slow to ban, with regular arbs, and occasionally great promos.

 However, caution is advised with any PlayUp member.
-We haven’t heard any negative reports about TopBetta yet, but it wouldn’t be a surprise if they started to limit accounts in the way that Bestbet, ClassicBet, and MadBookie have.
+We haven’t heard any negative reports about TopBetta yet, but it wouldn’t be a surprise if they started to limit accounts in the way that ClassicBet and MadBookie do.

-They also offer $2 lines on several sports, which can be handy for dutching or finding middles.
+They don’t have many promos, but they do offer $2 lines on several sports, which can be handy for dutching or finding middles.

 Another global brand, Unibet have some of the best odds around.
 We often use them to balance our plays, particularly with soccer.